Chart Color Schemes

 Joondalup has moderate levels of nearby infrastructure activity, ranking in the top 50% nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch identified a total of 32 projects likely to affect the region.
-Notable initiatives include Joondalup Private Hospital Expansion (Private Component), Joondalup Private Hospital Expansion, Joondalup Health Campus Development Stage 2, and Boas Place Joondalup City Centre.
+Changes in local infrastructure significantly impact an area's performance.
+AreaSearch has identified 32 projects likely to affect the region.
+Notable ones include Joondalup Private Hospital Expansion (Private Component), Joondalup Private Hospital Expansion, Joondalup Health Campus Development Stage 2, and Boas Place Joondalup City Centre.
 The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.